dnkrtz/intralattice/README.md

 Due to various obligations, I no longer maintain this project.

-For the latest version, visit
+For the latest version begin developed at the McGill ADML, please visit http://www.intralatticepro.com/download/preview/
-http://www.intralatticepro.com/download/preview/

 ----------------

 ## Overview